 The increased risk for severe storms during the spring and summer make it imperative to have a solid plan of what to do when severe weather strikes.
 Also, make a habit out of checking your local forecast from Weatherology or on the Weatherology app for iPhone or Android users to be forewarned when active weather patterns are expected.

-The provided images illustrate where the greatest risk for tornadoes is during different times of the year.
+The provided link illustrate where the greatest risk for tornadoes is during different times of the year.
 This is largely driven by where the jet stream position tends to be during the various points in the season.

 (click the > symbol on the upper right to step through the different times of the year)